FindMySchool LogoFindMySchool

 There is also a strong global and rights-based thread.
 The school references its Rights Respecting work with UNICEF, including describing itself as a Gold standard Rights Respecting School in 2023.

 This is a junior school, so the key published outcomes sit at Key Stage 2.
-In 2024, 83% of pupils reached the expected standard in reading, writing and maths combined, compared with an England average of 62%.
+In the 2024-25 / 2025 dataset, 70% of pupils reached the expected standard in reading, writing and maths combined, with 10% reaching the higher standard in that combined measure.

 The detail is also strong:

-At the higher standard (often what families are looking for when a child is already attaining well), 37% achieved greater depth in reading, writing and maths, compared with an England average of 8%.
+At the higher standard (often what families are looking for when a child is already attaining well), 10% achieved greater depth in reading, writing and maths.

 Implication: this suggests the school is not only securing the expected standard but also stretching a substantial proportion of pupils beyond it.

-Ranked 2,306th in England and 3rd in Godalming for primary outcomes (FindMySchool ranking, based on official data).
+Ranked 5,728th of 14,978 schools in England for primary academic outcomes and 4th in Godalming in the local primary ranking (FindMySchool ranking, based on official data).

 England ranks and key metrics (where available)